maxnd/mxMarkEdit/README.md

 The `Edit - Show current title or toto` menu item shows at the top of the left list the title or todo item the cursor is under to.

 The `Edit - Disable formatting` menu item prevents the formatting of the text, except the normal font name, color and size and the line spacing, greatly improving the performance of the app with very large documents.
+In the options, it's possible to set the number of characters of a document beyond which it's loaded without formatting, just activating automatically this functionality.

 The `Convert with Pandoc` menu item converts the current document and its possible tables into another format specified in the options of the software.
 The converted file is created in the same folder of the current document.